EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 TIF files within the selected spatiotemporal extent are loaded into n-dimensional YAXArrays that are the Julia equivalent of xarray in Python.
 Data loading is performed lazily, i.e. only data chunks that are actually being requested are loaded into system memory.
 This enables processing big datasets even on resource limited computers.
-Then, The function `rqatrend` computes the RQA TREND values for the loaded data cube, using the Julia library RecurrenceAnalysis, among others.
+Then, the function `rqatrend` computes the RQA TREND values for the loaded data cube, using the Julia library RecurrenceAnalysis, among others.
 Results are written to disk in the Zarr format.
 We used [TestItemRunner.jl](https://github.com/julia-vscode/TestItemRunner.jl) to put tests directly next to the function, running tests clearly and in parallel with VSCode.